-If there is an extractor fan fitted in the same room as the stove this can cause the stove to emit fumes into the room.
+There must not be an extractor fan fitted in the same room as the stove as this can cause the stove to emit fumes into the room.
 If unavoidable the appliance must be checked with A.D.
-1.21 and necessary action taken, (Spillage Test + Ventilation)
+1.21 and necessary action taken.